arnemileswinter/godot-tilemap-flowfields/addons/tilemap_flowfields/README.md

 # Godot Tilemap Flowfields

-RTS-Style optimized path-finding and for large crowds of agents for Godot game engine, written with performance in mind in Rust with [godot-rust](https://godot-rust.github.io).
+RTS-Style optimized path-finding for crowds of agents.
+Built for the Godot game engine, written with performance in mind in Rust with [godot-rust](https://godot-rust.github.io).

 <div align="center">
   <a href="https://github.com/arnemileswinter/godot-tilemap-flowfields">